Ross H. Paul

-Ross Henderson Paul, CM (born 1943) is a college administrator who was the fifth president and vice-chancellor of the University of Windsor.
+Ross Henderson Paul, CM is a university administrator who was the fifth president and vice-chancellor of the University of Windsor.
 He completed his term of office as president on June 30, 2008.
+In 2024, he was appointed Chancellor of the Acsenda School of Management in Vancouver.

 A bilingual native of Montreal, Paul came to the University of Windsor as president early in 1998 immediately after serving almost seven years as president of Laurentian University in Sudbury, Ontario.

 Paul holds a B.A. in mathematics and economics from Bishops University (1964), an M.A. in educational administration from McGill University (1968).
 He also graduated from the University of London (postgraduate certificate in education, 1965 and Ph.D., 1973).

 He started his career as a teacher at Montreal’s Lower Canada College (1965–67, 1968–69).
 After two years at Bishop’s University, where he was alumni secretary and lecturer in the Graduate School of Education (1969–71), and following completion of his doctorate in London, he spent seven years at Dawson College in Montreal, where he held the positions of dean of arts and academic dean.
 Beginning in 1980, Paul spent eleven years at Alberta’s Athabasca University, ten as vice-president academic and one as acting president before assuming the presidency of Laurentian University in 1991.

-Paul’s research interests include the sociology of organizations and the management of higher education.
-He is the author of the 1990 book, Open Learning and Open Management: Leadership and Integrity in Distance Education and the 2012 book, Leadership Under Fire: The Challenging Role of the Canadian University President.
+Paul’s research interests include academic leadership; open, distance and digital education; and the management of higher education.
+He is the author of the 1990 book, Open Learning and Open Management: Leadership and Integrity in Distance Education and the 2011 book, Leadership Under Fire: The Challenging Role of the Canadian University President.
+(2nd edition, 2015) and section editor and contributor to the Handbook of Open, Distance and Digital Education (2023).